 The unit won Indira Gandhi State Award for the Best Unit and the best programme officer award in 2000-2001.
-Ms. Jesty Pauly was awarded Best NSS volunteer award in 2015-16.
+Ms Jesty Pauly was awarded the Best NSS volunteer award in 2015-16.

-Seven day special camp is organized in the adopted village in collaboration with local governing bodies.
-Most often the NSS unit takes part in building home for poor, road construction and awareness classes.
+A seven-day special camp is organized in the adopted village in collaboration with local governing bodies.
+Most often the NSS unit takes part in building home for the poor, road construction and awareness classes.
 NSS also organizes skill development programmes on umbrella making, soap powder making, flower arrangement etc.

-NSS unit actively participate in Nationwide Swach Bharath mission by prime minister.
+NSS unit actively participates in Nationwide Swach Bharath mission by the prime minister.
 Volunteers cleaned Panchayath, college premises, Angamaly railway station, Adopted village and TELK junction.

-In association with Regional Blood Bank Aluva, Blood donation campaigns are organized in college campus.
+In association with Regional Blood Bank Aluva, Blood donation campaigns are organized on the college campus.

-As a part of Share a meal project, NSS unit have been successfully providing noon meals on all first Fridays of every month for the inmates of Abhayabhavan- A home for homeless at Koovapady.
+As a part of the Share a meal project, the NSS unit have been successfully providing noon meals on all first Fridays of every month for the inmates of Abhayabhavan- A home for the homeless at Koovapady.
 Around 300 lunch packets are collected from staffs and students.
-This project aims at developing sharing mentality and a concern towards the poor in students.
+This project aims at developing sharing mentality and concern towards the poor in students.

 Students are given training on civic laws and selected as approved paralegal volunteers.
-These volunteers assist advocates in legal aid clinics of grama panchayaths, preporatory works of adalath and reporting cases in police stations.
+These volunteers assist advocates in legal aid clinics of grama panchayaths, preparatory works of Adalat and reporting cases in police stations.

 Our volunteer serves as volunteers for Viomithram programme organized by Samoohika Suraksha Mission.

-Realising the importance of organic farming in future NSS have been taking initiatives to spread awareness and promote organic farming.
-NSS unit organized a state level workshop on Manufacturing of Organic Pesticides in association with Krishi Bhavan Angamaly.
+Realising the importance of organic farming in the future NSS have been taking initiatives to spread awareness and promote organic farming.
+NSS unit organized a state-level workshop on the Manufacturing of Organic Pesticides in association with Krishi Bhavan Angamaly.

-In collaboration with Angamaly municipality, Krishi Bhavan, G.K Nursery, Nayathodu, and Kerala Agricultural Technical Staff Association (KATSA), NSS unit launched a project Ammayukku oru thottam .
-This project includes building up 1000 vegetable gardens in selected houses of 30 wards of Angamaly muncipality.
-A group of 5-6 students were taken to each ward, accompanied by an Agricultural Assistant, a Farmer and corresponding Ward Councillor, where they planted 25 saplings in each house, using 1 Kg of organic pesticide.
-Ernakulam District Collector Mr. K. Muhhammed Y Safarulla IAS, inaugurated this project.
+In collaboration with Angamaly municipality, Krishi Bhavan, G.K Nursery, Nayathodu, and Kerala Agricultural Technical Staff Association (KATSA), the NSS unit launched a project Ammayukku oru thottam .
+This project includes building up 1000 vegetable gardens in selected houses of 30 wards of Angamaly municipality.
+A group of 5-6 students were taken to each ward, accompanied by an Agricultural Assistant, a Farmer and a corresponding Ward Councillor, where they planted 25 saplings in each house, using 1 Kg of organic pesticide.
+Ernakulam District Collector Mr K. Muhhammed Y Safarulla IAS inaugurated this project.

-NSS unit always volunteers in providing financial aid for the needy like cancer patients and also contributes to those projects which demands the call and attention as initiated by the university like Chennai Relief fund.
+NSS unit always volunteers in providing financial aid for the needy like cancer patients and also contributes to those projects which demand the call and attention as initiated by the university like the Chennai Relief fund.